 In this booklet ING reports on how the principles of the Banking Code are applied by ING Bank (including ING Direct N.V. and Bank Mendes Gans N.V.).
 ING Bank strongly supports the principles of the Banking Code as an important step by the banking sector to regain trust, ensure stability and protect the interests of our stakeholders.
 Regaining trust requires a sustainable approach and continuous attention.
-Following the significant steps taken to comply with the principles of the Banking Code in 2010, ING has continued this effort over the financial year 2011.
+Following the significant steps taken to comply with the principles of the Banking Code in 2010 and 2011, ING has continued its efforts over the financial year 2012.
 As an international bank with global activities, ING Bank has taken its entire operational environment into account when applying the principles of the Banking Code.
 ING Bank recognizes that complying with these principles will be an on-going process.
-ING Bank is strongly committed to meet the principles of the Banking Code going forward, not only by the letter but also in accordance with the spirit of the Banking Code in a climate of ever changing needs of our stakeholders.